 Developers often have a need to serve fast analytical queries over data in Amazon DynamoDB, to enable live views of the business and application features such as personalization and real-time user feedback.
 However, as an operational data store optimized for transaction processing, DynamoDB is not well-suited to delivering real-time analytics.
 At Rockset, we recently added support for creating collections that pull data from Amazon DynamoDB - which basically means you can run fast SQL on DynamoDB tables without any ETL.
-As part of this effort, I spent a significant amount of time evaluating the methods developers use to perform analytics on DynamoDB data and understanding which method is best suited based on the use case and found that Athena, Spark and Elastic each have their own pros and cons.
+As part of this effort, I spent a significant amount of time evaluating the methods developers use to perform analytics on DynamoDB data and understanding which method is best suited based on the use case and found that Elasticsearch, Athena, and Spark each have their own pros and cons.

 DynamoDB has been one of the most popular NoSQL databases in the cloud since its introduction in 2012.
 It is central to many modern applications in ad tech, gaming, IoT, and financial services.
 As opposed to a traditional RDBMS like PostgreSQL, DynamoDB scales horizontally, obviating the need for careful capacity planning, resharding, and database maintenance.
 While NoSQL databases like DynamoDB generally have excellent scaling characteristics, they support only a limited set of operations that are focused on online transaction processing.
 This makes it difficult to develop analytics directly on them.

 In order to support analytical queries, developers typically use a multitude of different systems in conjunction with DynamoDB.
 In the following sections, we will explore a few of these approaches and compare them along the axes of ease of setup, maintenance, query capability, latency, and use cases they fit well.